-- 3 dozen eggs (medium best for size of jar)
+- 3 dozen eggs (medium eggs fit best in 1 qt. jar)

 - 1 large jar hot pepper rings (banana peppers)

-- 1 qt. jar of Vlasic Hot Garden Mix or generic jar of hot gardenia mix
+- 1 qt. jar of Vlasic Hot Garden Mix or generic jar of hot garden mix

 - Brine to fill remainder of jar.
 Ratio of 1 part vinegar to 3 parts water

 Boil your eggs, peel 'em.
 Pour the liquid from the peppers and garden mix into a gallon jar, adding some of the veggies.
 Alternate layers of eggs and veggies in the jar.
 Cover the eggs with the remaining veggies and fill with enough brine solution to cover the eggs.

 Store at room temperature.
 Wait at least 5-7 days before serving, although my wife and I often need to perform quality control testing on days 2-4.

 The Hardee's fast food site across from the B&B bar was previously occupied by a Conoco station and repair shop.
 I used to take my cars there—the B&B made a great waiting room.
 My car was in the shop the last week before the building was razed for the new restaurant.